 Students who study off-campus may have an edge when searching and interviewing for a job.
 Such an advantage is not guaranteed but must be thoughtfully developed.

-Studies have shown that a study abroad experience will not in itself offer an advantage to job seekers.
-Rather, it is how well you can plan for, reflect on and articulate your experience in terms of skills acquired.
+While studying abroad can be great for professional development, the experience will not in itself offer an advantage to job seekers.
+Rather, it is how well you can reflect on and articulate your experience in terms of skills acquired.
 Recognizing newly learned competencies and communicating them effectively to a potential employer will set you apart and add value to your resume.
 These same principles would also apply to domestic off-campus programs.

 Learning to articulate what you learned from your experience is also a skill, and there are strategies and processes to help you.
 It means thinking about these things before you leave campus, recording your experiences in a useful manner, and then telling your story to demonstrate your skills and successes.

-The Career Advancement Center helps students incorporate their experiences in a resume.
+The Career Advancement Center helps students incorporate their experiences into a resume.
 But you can begin the task by using the following documents as strategic resources:

 - The Personal Log (Excel document) provides a format for recording your experiences in a way that will be useful when you tell your story.
 You can also use it to plan how you will engage to maximize your experiential learning.